FQFT and cohomology

 With the revised version of the axioms, it becomes possible to attempt to classify HQFTs with a given and .
 Turaev did this in the original paper with and an Eilenberg-MacLane space, .
 The results of Brightwell and Turner essentially gave the solution for a .

-If we look at the case and with background an Eilenberg-Mac Lane space , then HQFTs correspond to crossed G-algebras, in much the same way that commutative Frobenius algebras correspond to 2d TQFTs.
+If we look at the case and with background an Eilenberg-Mac Lane space for a discrete group , then HQFTs correspond to crossed G-algebras, in much the same way that commutative Frobenius algebras correspond to 2d TQFTs.
 There the correspondence is given by a 2d TQFT, , corresponds to the Frobenius algebra, .
 This is because the circle is a Frobenius object? in the category of 2d-cobordisms between 1-manifolds.

 In the case of HQFTs, the role of the circle is replaced by the family of circles with characteristic maps to .
 Each one gives, combinatorially, a circle together with a labelling of the boundary by an element of .
 (It does not seem to be known how to get a -graded version of an abstract Frobenius object that will correspond to this situation, although this is probably not too hard to do.)